 Dance Mogul: When did you realize you were a professional?

-Bebo: lol, I’m still waiting for that moment. not sure
+Bebo: lol, I’m still waiting for that moment I’m not sure.

 Dance Mogul: How do you put your body through so much abuse and be able to recover and stay fit?

-Dance Mogul: What have been some of your most memorable moments in your career?
+Dance Mogul: What have been some of the most memorable moments in your career?

-Dance Mogul: What advice would you offer the youth to to be successful?
+Dance Mogul: What advice would you offer the youth to be successful?